 Why we built the CHCC

 However, many carnivores can persist in human-dominated landscapes, as long as people tolerate them.
-In some areas of the world, carnivores such as wolves, bears, and lynx are making a comeback, but in other areas carnivore populations are shrinking.
+In some areas of the world, carnivores such as wolves, bears, and lynx are making a comeback, but in other areas carnivore populations are declining.
 Creating environments where both humans and carnivores can thrive represents a tremendous challenge and an exciting opportunity.

+Coexistence requires reducing conflict, including direct conflict between humans and carnivores as well as social conflict among people about carnivores.
 Minimizing conflict requires innovative thinking, interdisciplinary cooperation, and diverse skill sets to address the ecological, social, economic, and political aspects of this challenge.
 To meet this need, we have assembled an integrated, interdisciplinary team of social and ecological scientists at Colorado State University to form the CHCC.